jcli945/basenji_models/HIS-element/README.md

 # HMM-identified HIS-elements

-This directory contains metadata and file manifests for HMM-identified HIS-elements across six grass genomes.
+This directory contains metadata and file manifests for HMM-identified HIS-elements across five grass genomes.

 Large HIS-element files are provided as GitHub Release assets due to file size considerations.